How Useful was this Review ?

 Bose: The Forgotten Hero

 It is those synthesized rhythms, loops and sounds along with an Indian melody in his songs that made A.R.Rahman what he is now.
 But I always wanted to hear from him, songs backed with live orchestrations instead of computer-generated sounds.
-The orchestral music always has a long lasting life of our reviewers recommend us and soul in it.
+The orchestral music always has a long lasting life and soul in it.
 A.R.Rahman has finally quenched my thirst of listening to such an orchestral score in songs with this album.
 None of the songs have electronic stuff.
 The songs are backed with roaring and subtle orchestrations that go well in synch with the mood of the songs.
 By this album, ARR yet again proves to be a film composer rather than a mere song maker.
 ARR has done just what is needed for the movie.
 With grand orchestrations, melodies, rhythms and symphonies, he has created a unique sound for the movie that resonates the period, place and overall mood of the movie perfectly.

 As always this Rahman album carries a unique sound of its own.
 It is because of the choice of singers, catchy Indian rhythms, multi-layered sound of various Indian percussions and an element of pulling bass in all the songs that makes it catchier.
 The album really works mainly because of ARR’s ability to pull various rhythm patterns that are folksy, classical, foot tapping and also that fits well with the situation in the movie.
 Each and every song has domination of percussions.
 The title track with rustic vocals of Kailash Kher rocked the whole for sometime.